Yui100901/my_yolo/docs/datasets/classify/imagenet.md

 ---
 comments: true
-description: Learn about the ImageNet dataset, a large-scale database of annotated images commonly used for training deep learning models in computer vision tasks.
+description: Learn about the ImageNet datasets, a large-scale database of annotated images commonly used for training deep learning models in computer vision tasks.
 ---

 # ImageNet Dataset